unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 Now, we have to simulate a huge workload
   - for doing that we can use a Pod that continuously sends requests to the web server
-  - `kubectl run` allows to create a Pod on the fly
+  - `kubectl run` allows to create a Pod on-the-fly

 <div class="custom">